Study method

 Prepare for practice sessions

-If you have an upcoming practice session, make sure to prepare it.
+If you have an upcoming practice session, prepare for it.
 Check Blackboard to know what the teacher expects from you.
 Then, solve the exercises, do the reading assignments and submit your questions so you can get the most out of your practice sessions.

 Study thoroughly